jandrewrfarrell/RUFUS/README.md

 bash runTest.sh
 ```

-Make sure that runTest.sh is called directly from the testRun directory, or the testRun script will not be able to find the appropriate resources.
+__NOTE:__ Make sure that runTest.sh is called directly from the testRun directory, or the testRun script will not be able to find the appropriate resources.

 All data for this run is contained in the resources dir, and nothing needs to be provided by the user to test RUFUS.